Thoughts on Therapy

 Another way that therapy can help individuals with anxiety is by providing coping strategies and techniques to manage anxiety in the moment.
 As a therapist, I teach people deep breathing exercises, progressive muscle relaxation, visualization, and grounding techniques to help them manage their anxiety more effectively.

-If you are in need of more urgent t support please contact the Samaritans on 116123 or text Shout to 85258
+If you are in need of more urgent support please contact the Samaritans on 116123 or text Shout to 85258